Time's up for Virgin's airplane 'flirt' tool

 Quigley -- who calls the men on Van Meir's flight "such creeps" -- first used it on a Virgin America flight in 2016, while traveling with his then-girlfriend.

-"I had exhausted the inflight entertainment that was interesting to me so I wanted to use the feature they'd advertised," he saya.
+"I had exhausted the inflight entertainment that was interesting to me so I wanted to use the feature they'd advertised," he says.

 'Flirt with someone you saw in the gate area'

-Quigley set up a username of "Richard Branson," "I made a big [chat] room and added as many people as I could to it, and told them they were being upgraded to first class," he says.
+Quigley set up a username of "Richard B" [Branson].
+"I made a big [chat] room and added as many people as I could to it, and told them they were being upgraded to first class," he says.

 "Mainly they ignored it or left the conversation.
 I think at most someone said, 'Who is this?'
 One guy across the aisle gave me the strangest look."